-This game employs board discovery and significant technological developments to make every turn a different problem to figure out.
-The player who can best read and forecast the trends and find the best efficiencies will triumph.
+This game employs board discovery and technological development to make every turn a different problem to figure out.
+The player who can best read and forecast the trends and future potentials to find the best efficiencies will triumph.

 One of the main ideas is to explore the feasibility of combat without dice or any other random factor (such as cards).
 So if the dice hate you, this is your game!
 Instead, players must contend with the vicissitudes of board discovery, position and changes to the basic rules (via technology) as the game goes on.

 The five types of terrain on the 96 hexagonal tiles: